 To generate the robot's autonomous climbing behavior, the researchers used a neural network that trained it to climb the ladder.
-The behavior was created for this specific ladder, but the researchers plan to generalize the system so that the robot can climb new ladders without prior training.
+The behavior was created for this specific staircase, but researchers plan to generalize the system so that the robot can climb new stairs without previous training.

 Vertical ladder climbing is quite challenging for biological quadrupeds - cats and dogs can do it, although you usually see them climbing inclined (leaning on something) rather than vertical ladders.
 The problem is that the further the slope of a ladder increases vertically, the more it is necessary to support an increasing amount of weight by grasping the rungs, and animals such as dogs and cats do not have solid grip systems.

 To climb the ladder, the quadrupedal robot is equipped with an inertial measurement unit (IMU), a 3D camera, touch and pressure sensors on each claw.